SlimShadyIAm/jelbrek-linux/README.md

 -   `jq`
 -   `xsel`
 -   `curl`
--   `notify-send`
+-   `notify-send` (on Arch the package for this is called `libnotify`)

 Once you have installed the dependencies, you need to set your Jelbrek token up as an environment variable.
-You can do this by:
+You can do this as follows:

-1. Creating a file under `/etc/profile.d/jelbrek.sh`
+1. Create a file under `/etc/profile.d/jelbrek.sh`
 2. As the contents, write:
     > export JELBREK_TOKEN="yourtokenhere"
 3. Save the file, then log out and back in